Understanding Anemia -- Diagnosis and Treatment

 Most people with vitamin B12 deficiency have a permanent inability to absorb vitamin B12 and will need injections every one to three months or pills daily for the rest of their lives.

 Some forms of gastric bypass surgery are associated with deficiencies of iron, vitamin B12, and other nutrients typically absorbed in the part of the stomach that is bypassed.

 Your doctor may also recommend that you increase the amount of vitamin B12 in your diet.
 Good dietary sources of vitamin B12 are meat, liver, and kidney; fish, oysters, and clams; and milk, cheese, and eggs.

 If you have a folate deficiency, your doctor will prescribe folate supplements, and may recommend you increase the amount of folate in your diet.
 Good dietary sources of folate include fresh fruits, green leafy vegetables, and cruciferous vegetables (cauliflower, broccoli, and brussels sprouts); liver and kidney; dairy products; and whole grain cereals.
 Vegetables should be eaten raw or lightly cooked.

 Anemia Caused by Problems of the Bone Marrow and Stem Cells.

 This anemia tends to be more persistent and difficult to treat.
 The treatments for hereditary anemias, such as thalassemia or sickle cell disease, vary widely and depend on the specific condition and the severity of symptoms.
 Some anemias will not require any treatment, while others may require repeated transfusions and other aggressive measures.
-Although aplastic anemia will occasionally go into spontaneous remission, people with this disorder generally require bone marrow transplantation.
+Although aplastic anemia will occasionally go into spontaneous remission, some people with this disorder require bone marrow transplantation.